 Weeds compete with crops for nutrients and water.
-To control weeds, try using mulch.
+To control weeds, try using mulch around the vegetables.
 Mulching helps prevent weeds by keeping moisture close to the ground where it can nourish roots. se straw or untreated grass clippers to control weeds.

 If you notice that insects are eating your crops, you may want to invest in some pest controls.
 Spraying insecticides directly onto the leaves of your plants works well against specific pests.

 Keep watch for signs of disease and pest infestation, and treat them promptly when you see them.
 Diseases are usually fatal.

 Rotate crops in subsequent years, and choose disease resistant varieties.
 Insects can be controlled by hand or with insecticides.

 Preventative pest control methods are those that reduce the risk of pest infestation and damage, rather than eliminating it after they arrive.
 They’re generally less expensive than other pest control methods.